joshbruce/fourth-earth-raw/public/content.md

 "I want to persuade this person to do this thing."
 That could result in the narrator saying, "That person didn't require persuasion, they do it."
 Or, the narrator might say, "This person is a member of a military operations team with training to avoid manipulation, the challenge level is 5 mental" (presuming a mental battery).
 Then the player spends and rolls as usual.

-This way game mechanics can be generated on an as needed basis instead of restraining players and narrators to a finite list of interaction types.
+This way game mechanics can be generated just-in-time instead of restraining players and narrators to a finite list of interaction types.

 For combat actions two additional action steps are recommended to maintain consistency and transparency: